petabridge/akka-bootcamp/README.md

 ### Unit 1
 In Unit 1, we will learn the fundamentals of how the actor model and Akka.NET work.

 *NIX systems have the `tail` command built-in to monitor changes to a file (such as tailing log files), whereas Windows does not.
-We will recreate `tail` for Windows, and use the process to learn the fundamentals.
+We will recreate `tail` for Windows and use the process to learn the fundamentals.

 In Unit 1 you will learn: